All links go directly to official Clovis, California government websites.

 Business & Licensing Records

-The City of Clovis maintains a comprehensive online resource at https://cityofclovis.com/ for business owners and entrepreneurs.
-The website provides information on business licenses, zoning regulations, and permit applications, serving as a centralized hub for those looking to establish or expand operations within the city.
+The City of Clovis maintains a online resource at https://cityofclovis.com/ for business owners and entrepreneurs.
+The website provides information on business licenses, zoning regulations, and permit applications, acting as a centralized hub for those looking to establish or expand operations within the city.
 This streamlined approach supports the local economy by making it easier to navigate municipal requirements.

 Economy & Demographics

 Clovis' economy is diverse, with a mix of retail, healthcare, and educational institutions contributing to its economic vibrancy.
 Major employers in the city include Clovis Unified School District, Clovis Community Medical Center, and a thriving small business community.
-The city's proximity to the Sierra Nevada mountains and its agricultural heritage also support a robust tourism industry.
+The city's proximity to the Sierra Nevada mountains and its agricultural heritage also support a tourism industry.
 According to the U.S. Census Bureau, the median household income in Clovis is $75,231, reflecting the city's economic prosperity.

 Elections & Voter Records